Dioscorea alata: Culinary

-Supplements, folk medicine and adverse effects
+Supplements, folk medicine, and adverse effects

-Although available as a dietary supplement and used in folk medicine, there is no clinical evidence that D. alata has any therapeutic properties.
-Use of D. alata supplements may have adverse effects in people taking estrogens, anticoagulant drugs or during pregnancy and breast-feeding.
-Some people may have allergic reactions to use of D. alata supplements.
+Although available as a dietary supplement and used in folk medicine, no clinical evidence shows that D. alata has any therapeutic properties.
+Potential side effects and drug interactions also have not been researched adequately, so caution is advised.

 D. alata has relatively high levels of oxalates (486–781 mg/100 g dry matter), which are associated with antinutritional effects and kidney stone formation.

 Other uses

 The color of purple varieties is due to various anthocyanin pigments.
 The pigments are water-soluble, and have been proposed as possible food coloring agents.
 D. alata is sometimes grown in gardens for its ornamental value.

 As an invasive species

-Dioscorea alata is native to the Philippines, as well as surrounding areas (Taiwan and the Ryukyu Islands of Japan).
-It has escaped from its native growth area and into the wild in many other places, becoming naturalized in parts of southern and east-central China, Africa and Madagascar, the Western Hemisphere, and various islands in the Indian and Pacific oceans.
-It persists in the wild in Haiti, as well as the United States, in Hawaii, Louisiana, Georgia, Alabama, Puerto Rico, the U.S. Virgin Islands, and in Florida where it is considered an invasive species.
+D. alata is native to the Philippines and surrounding areas (Taiwan and the Ryukyu Islands of Japan).
+It has escaped from its native growth area and into the wild in many other places, becoming naturalized in parts of southern and east-central China, Africa and Madagascar, and various islands in the Indian and Pacific Oceans.
+It persists in the wild in Haiti, as well as the United States, in Hawaii, Louisiana, Georgia, Alabama, Puerto Rico, the U.S. Virgin Islands, and Florida, where it is considered an invasive species.

+In Florida, it can be distinguished from the related D. bulbifera by noticing the contrasting habit of twisting clockwise, unlike D. bulbiferas habit of twisting counterclockwise.